Batman1190/stereo/README.md

-# STEREO - Music Streaming Platform
+# Musika ni Rod - Music Streaming Platform

 A modern, Spotify-like music streaming web application that uses YouTube's API to fetch and play music videos.
 Features an animated cassette tape player for a nostalgic music experience.